ConduitIO/conduit-connector-stripe/README.md

 Each time the `Read` method is called, the system sets the iteration index of resulting slice to the position and updates `Cursor` value when the last slice element is read.

 #### starting_after
+haris: can you please clarify what does "first start of the pipeline `CreatedAt`." mean?
 The system makes requests in the loop to get all the data since the first start of the pipeline `CreatedAt`.

 After each request, the system adds the received data to the final slice and makes the next request with the starting_after parameter, which is the event ID of the last element from the response.